blambeau/summaryse/README.md

 ## Summaryse's summary

 Summaryse provides a core extension, namely Array#summaryse.
 Oh, sorry, I must
-add: "OMG, a core extension :-/".
-If you are aware of any compatibility issue, let me know!
+add: "OMG, a core extension :-/ If you are aware of any compatibility issue, let me know!".

 So, what is Array#summaryse?
-Roughly, a way to aggregate values, including complex values like **arrays of hashes that contain hashes and array of hashes that...** A (complex) YAML configuration file typically yields such value.
-We start with such opinionated example first.
+Roughly, a way to computate aggregations.
+This goes from simple aggregations on simple values (summing integers), to complex aggregations on complex values (merging arrays of hashes that contain hashes and array of hashes that...).
+Below is a typical use case showing how Array#summaryse can be used to merge YAML files.
+Simpler examples are given a bit later.

-## An opinionated example -- YAML merging
+## An opinionated use-case -- YAML merging

-In many projects of mine including {https://github.com/blambeau/noe noe}, {https://github.com/blambeau/agora agora} or {https://github.com/blambeau/dbagile dbagile}, there is this need of being able to merge YAML files.
+In many projects of mine including {https://github.com/blambeau/noe noe}, {https://github.com/blambeau/agora agora} or {https://github.com/blambeau/dbagile dbagile}, a common need is merge YAML files.
 Merging YAML files is complex because you need full control of how merging applies on specific tree nodes.
-Summaryse solves this.
+Summaryse solves this very effectively.

     # This is left.yaml
     left = YAML.load ...      # syntactically wrong, but to avoid Yard's rewriting